 All rights in and to discoveries and inventions described above shall be disclosed to and assigned to the Board of Regents as a specific condition of employment with the University and admission to and/or attendance at the University.
 Faculty, staff, and students shall execute any and all documents the University deems reasonably necessary to evidence such ownership, meet its legal obligations and effect patent protection, domestic and foreign, for the University or its nominee.
-All costs involved in obtaining and maintaining patent protection shall be borne by the University or its nominee.
+All nominee.